 Lenders will accept formal bids from contractors for this step.
 They'll also accept a personal worksheet listing the improvements to be performed, and their costs.

-How your mortgage approval proceeds will depend on the total cost of your project(s).Click to see today's rates (Mar 24th, 2017)
+How your mortgage approval proceeds will depend on the total cost of your project(s).Click to see your VA loan eligibility (Apr 29th, 2017)

 When your VA EEM costs are less than $3,000, mortgage lenders will typically "rubber-stamp" the improvements, but not always.